The Volkswagen Internal Combustion Engine

 Note: The sub-topics above are largely documentation of the experiences Rob and Dave have had, gleaned from their e-mails back and forth.
 They are essentially "stream-of-consciousness" dialogue that provide background for many of the procedures that Rob and Dave have prepared.
 We hope you find them informative, perhaps even interesting reading.

 If you put a tiny amount of high-energy fuel (like gasoline) in a small, enclosed space and ignite it, an incredible amount of energy is released in the form of expanding gas.
-If you can create a cycle that allows you to set off explosions like this hundreds of times per minute, and if you can harness that energy in a useful way, what you have is the core of an automobile engine.
+If you can create a cycle that allows you to set off burns like this hundreds of times per minute, and if you can harness that energy in a useful way, what you have is the core of an automobile engine.
 In an internal combustion engine, fuel combustion takes place in such a confined space, and produces expanding gases that are used to provide mechanical power.

 Almost all cars currently use what is called a four-stroke combustion cycle to convert gasoline into motion.
 The four-stroke approach is also known as the Otto cycle, in honor of Nikolaus Otto, who invented it in 1867.